 Now Deadline Funnel is integrated with Teachable/ClickFunnels and you can go ahead and create your first evergreen campaign.

-If you want to integrate it with other web platforms like WordPress, you can check Deadline Funnel's knowledge base on integrations here.
+If you want to integrate it with other web platforms like WordPress, you can check Deadline Funnel website for more info.

 The first thing that you need to do is to setup an offer page.
 Basically if you sell your courses for $100 normally and you want to offer a one time 25% discount to your subscribers, the sales page with a 25% discount will be your offer page.